Penshaw

 Penshaw /ˈpɛnʃə/, formerly known as Painshaw or Pensher is a village in the metropolitan district of Sunderland, in Tyne and Wear, England.
 Historically, Penshaw was located in County Durham.

 Name and etymology

 The name Penshaw was recorded in the 1190s as Pencher and is of Cumbric origin.
-The first element is *pen, meaning 'hill' or 'summit' and the second *cerr/*carr - 'stone, hard surface'.
+The first element is *pen, meaning 'hill' or 'summit' and the second *cerr/*carr - 'stone, hard surface', however, there is evidence of the location being continuously populated for well over 2000 years, as there are rumours that the hill Penshaw Monument sits on is the site of an ancient Iron Age hillfort.

 History

 Penshaw was formerly a township and chapelry in the parish of Houghton-le-Spring, in 1866 Penshaw became a separate civil parish, on 1 April 1937 the parish was abolished and merged with Houghton le Spring and Offerton.
 In 1931 the parish had a population of 7183.